 |Botanical Name||Eucomis spp.|

-|Soil Type||Loamy and well-drained|
+|Soil Type||Loamy, well-drained|

 |Flower Color||Green, purple, pink, white|

 Start with large bulbs, which will produce multiple flower stalks on unusual, burgundy-speckled stems.
-Plant them in late spring, after evening temperatures have warmed and all danger of frost is past.
-Bury the bulbs at least five inches in the ground to help them overwinter in hardy areas.
-Even in warm weather it takes a while for the foliage to emerge, so look for leaves after about a month.
-You can pot up the bulbs indoors a month before your last frost to shorten the wait.
+When planting in the springtime, bury the bulbs at least 5 inches in the ground to help them overwinter in hardy areas.
+Even in warm weather, it takes a while for the foliage to emerge, so look for leaves after about a month.
+You can pot the bulbs indoors a month before your last frost to shorten the wait.

 Temperature and Humidity

 Pineapple lilies don't grow well in cool weather.
-Temperatures over 65 degrees F will signal the plants that it's time to grow.
+Temperatures over 65 degrees Fahrenheit will signal the plants that it's time to grow.
 Dig your bulbs in the fall to store inside if you live north of zone 7.
 The plants tolerate all humidity types, as long as the soil itself isn't soggy.

 A balanced flower fertilizer every two weeks will help your pineapple lilies grow large and vigorous.
 Plants that are fertilized are also more likely to produce offsets.
 For the amount to use, follow the product label instructions.

 Potting and Repotting

 Pineapple lilies growing in pots don't need to be planted as deeply as those in the ground; they need to sink only about 3 inches.
 Plant three to five bulbs in a 12-inch diameter pot.
-Choose chunky or coarse potting mix, and a container with adequate drainage holes.
+Choose chunky or coarse potting mix and a container with adequate drainage holes.
 Do not place a dish that collects water under the pot; use pot feet to let water drain away.

-Common Pests and Diseases
+Common Pests and Plant Diseases